jandestrada/python_gas_tutorial/tute-gas.md

 ===================================

 We gave our particles a uniform initial velocity distribution for each direction.
-A statistical analysis suggests that the ’most likely’ velocity distribution for each component will have more low energy particles and a long tail of high energy particles.
-Does our gas evolve to this ’most likely’ velocity distribution.
+A statistical analysis suggests that the "most likely" velocity distribution for each component will have more low energy particles and a long tail of high energy particles.
+Does our gas evolve to this "most likely" velocity distribution.

 Graphing in visual python
 -------------------------